 Set up secure passwords on all of your devices.
 Use multi-factor authentication whenever you can, and use a unique password on your most important accounts, such as your email and your bank.
 When choosing a password, use a phrase with multiple words, and try to mix upper and lower case letters with numbers and punctuations.
 123456 is not a safe choice.

-To manage all of your passwords, use a password manager such as 1Password or LastPass.
 These apps require a password to get in.
 From there, you can easily store your log in information and generate secure and unique passwords for every site without worrying about forgetting what they are.
 Using these apps to generate your passwords keeps you from choosing the same obvious ones all the time.

 6. Use an anti-virus software to protect your devices against virus, malware, spyware, adware